domainaware/parsedmarc/_sources/usage.md.txt

       Elasticsearch, Splunk and/or S3
   - `save_forensic` - bool: Save forensic report data to
       Elasticsearch, Splunk and/or S3
+  - `save_smtp_sts` - bool: Save SMTP-STS report data to
+      Elasticsearch, Splunk and/or S3
   - `strip_attachment_payloads` - bool: Remove attachment
       payloads from results
   - `output` - str: Directory to place JSON and CSV files in.
 This is required if you set either of the JSON output file options.